 The basic function of the LGS WFS is to make wavefront phase measurements of the aberrations seen by the set of seven 589 nm LGS as it propagates downward back to Earth.
-The LGS WFS sends this data to the NGAO real-time-control (RTC) subsystem which in turn drives the low-order deformable mirror (LODM), the fast TT stage on which the LODM is mounted, the high-order deformable mirror (HODM), the three 32x32 actuator MEMS DM's in the LO WFS channels, and the seven fast TT stabilizing mirrors in the LGS WFS themselves.

-The supervisory control computer controls the position of the Patrolling Asterism LGS WFS in order to acquire return light from these movable LGS.
+The LGS WFS sends this data to the NGAO real-time-control (RTC) subsystem.
+The RTC uses the fixed asterism data to drive the low-order deformable mirror (LODM) and the high-order deformable mirror (HODM).
+Each patrolling LGS WFS data is used to drive the 32x32 actuator MEMS DM 3 in the corresponding LOWFS channel.
+The tip-tilt information from each of the 7 LGS WFS is used to drive the corresponding fast TT mirror in the LGS WFS itself.
+The AO control computer controls the position of the Patrolling Asterism LGS WFS in order to acquire return light from these movable LGS.
 It also provides configuration commands to the LGS WFS camera controllers, such as bias levels, gains, and frame rates.
-The LGS WFS camera controllers will provide in return a status signal to the supervisory computer as a status monitor.
+The LGS WFS camera controllers will provide in return status signals to the supervisory computer as a status monitor.